 All Illinois high school students are required to take a consumer education or personal finance course prior to graduation.
 The Personal Finance Challenge is a fun and competitive way to engage students more fully in their learning while accessing how well they are meeting the state mandate.

-ILEC is provided by Econ Illinois in conjunction with its Centers for Economic Education and with in-kind support from the Federal Reserve Bank of Chicago.
+The Illinois Economics Challenge (ILEC) is a program of Econ Illinois receiving support from BMO Harris with in-kind support provided from the Federal Reserve Bank of Chicago.